 Style and Design

-The open back design improves the ambient factor to the audio, and improves the look thanks to the grill and wood effect edging.
-A removeable cable reduces the risk of tangles, knotting and breaking the cable.
-It locks in place, so won’t come out accidentally and the joints for the cups are strong enough to withstand being knocked off or accidently sat on.
+The open-back design improves the ambient factor to the audio and improves the look thanks to the grill and wood effect edging.
+A removable cable reduces the risk of tangles, knotting, and breaking the cable.
+It locks in place, so won’t come out accidentally and the joints for the cups are strong enough to withstand being knocked off or accidentally sat on.

 The design does have an almost-seventies look to it, which makes them highly esteemed in our eyes, but your own sensibilities might be elsewhere.
 Even so, they are definitely distinctive from the endless clones and cookie-cutter cans out there.

 Originally priced at around $320, you can pick up a pair of HD 598s.
 If you’re a price-conscious buyer, then there are plenty of less expensive headphones you can acquire with okay sound, but there are few in this price range that delivers the quality of the HD 598.

 If you demand plenty of value for your money, then you might quibble over the plastic and fake wood, but they don’t affect the audio quality in any noticeable way.
 If you do want more then the HD 650s are quite a step up at around $450 and you may find they provide a less “fun” sound with their more clinical drivers.